Unit 1 - Practice Quiz

 components Medium

-C. Money Market
+C. Derivatives Market

 30 Within the components of the Indian financial system, classify the roles of SEBI and a Commercial Bank respectively.